10gic/vanitygen-plusplus/README.md

 The chances of actually brute forcing an address is nearly impossible anyways.

 Be sure to report any issues or bugs and fixes, I am happy to accept pull requests!
+If you have an altcoin you would like to add please let me know.

 ------
 Getting Started